openwisp/ansible-openwisp2/README.md

 This role has many variables values that can be changed to best suit your needs.

-Below are listed all the variables you can customize (you ma also want to take a look at [the default values of these variables](https://github.com/openwisp/ansible-openwisp2/blob/master/defaults/main.yml)).
+Below are listed all the variables you can customize (you may also want to take a look at [the default values of these variables](https://github.com/openwisp/ansible-openwisp2/blob/master/defaults/main.yml)).

 ```yaml